How to Maintain a Responsible and Ethical Online Presence as a Mental Health Practitioner

 DeeAnna Merz Nagel, LPC, DCC

-DeeAnna Merz Nagel, LPC, DCC is a psychotherapist and an international consultant with expertise in online counseling and how the impact of technology affects mental health.
+DeeAnna Merz Nagel, LPC, DCC, is a psychotherapist and an international consultant with expertise in online counseling and how the technology affects mental health.
 She is one of the co-founders of the Online Therapy Institute as well as the Online Coach Institute where training and consultations are offered.
 She is the Managing Co-Editor of TILT Magazine ~ Therapeutic Innovations in Light of Technology, which is a FREE resource for professional coaches and therapists.
-She has published and presented on topics in regards to the mental health practitioners ethical considerations in the virtual world environment, social networking and online counseling.
+She has published and presented on topics in regards to the mental health practitioners ethical considerations in the virtual world environment, social networking, and online counseling.